-As a statistical modeling, regression analysis of the observed data is a powerful method to sort out different variables that construct the system behavior and to estimate the relation between them.
-Structural Equation Modeling (SEM) and Factor Analysis (FA) are two convenient instances of regression techniques to model DT behavior by exploring the measured and latent variables and investigating their interdependencies.
+Regression analysis of observed data is a robust statistical modeling technique for elucidating different variables that contribute to the system behavior and estimating the relationships among them.

+Structural Equation Modeling (SEM) and Factor Analysis (FA) represent two convenient instances of regression-based techniques to model DT behavior by exploring the measured and latent variables while exploring their interdependencies.
+By definition, a latent variable is the variable that can only be indirectly inferred, while an observable variable is directly observed or measured.
 By definition, a latent variable is the variable that can only be inferred indirectly while an observable variable can be directly observed or measured.
+In this way, a factor describes and explains a set of observed variables that have similar response patterns.
 Moreover, a factor is a set of observed variables that have similar response patterns, and they are associated with a hidden variable.

 The conceptual knowledge about the system is then beneficial to supervise the learned model by including or excluding the dependencies between the variables.